pact-im/api-doc/_includes/messages.md

 }
 ```

-This endpoint add new message to the conversation.
-This message will be delivered to the End client.
+This endpoint delivers message to the client under specified
+conversation.

+There are two delivery modes: *synchronous* and *asyncronous*.
+If `message_id` field in response is null or empty – it means asyncronous delivery.

-Message was delivered synchronously if you received a response with not null `message_id`.
-You'll receive a webhook with delivery status if it wasn't happened.
-It means what was added a job for delivering your message.
+You'll receive a webhook with the delivery status if delivery is async.

-You can check operation result manually.
-Pleas, look to [Jobs](#jobs)
+You can check operation result manually here: [Jobs](#jobs)

 ### HTTP Request